 But what I do mean is that you would never go wrong if you take only a single item of animal print, either for your top, bag, shoes or scarf, while the rest of your outfit is entirely neutrals.

-I’m not certain though, if this would also work if everything in your outfit is brown – if that won’t make you look like a walking dead trunk?
+I’m not sure though if this would also work if everything in your outfit is brown — if that won’t make you look like a walking dead trunk?
 But give me a benefit of the doubt.
 You can actually go for a pink leopard bag for an all brown outfit.
 Let me know how it goes.

 Try D&G style

 If you want to be effectively daring, you can try Dolce and Gabbana style.
-A fitting sleeveless top with low cleavage tucked in a black and white polka dot midi skirt teamed with black booties, is a fabulous look to steal.
+A fitting sleeveless top with low cleavage, tucked in a black and white polka dot midi skirt and teamed with black booties.
+It´s a fabulous look to steal.

-A pair of fitting long sleeves top and below the knee pencil cut is otherwise an alternative.
+A pair of fitting long sleeves top and below the knee pencil cut is otherwise a fabulous alternative.